-Extended Foster Care Program: This program provides an opportunity for foster youth at the age of 18 to voluntarily agree to continue receiving foster care services, including placement services, while they complete a high school or post-high school academic or vocational program or participate in a program or activity designed to promote employment.
-For more information, visit www.independence.wa.gov.
+Extended Foster Care Program: This program provides an opportunity for foster youth at the age of 18 to voluntarily agree to continue receiving foster care services, including placement services.
+At the same time, they complete a high school or post-high school academic or vocational program or participate in a program or activity designed to promote employment.
+For more information, visit www.dcyf.wa.gov/services/foster-youth